Worry is an aspect of parenting, but it shouldn't define parenting

-- Media saturation characterizes our time, but it need not floor our children's childhoods
+Media saturation characterizes our time, but it need not flood our children's childhoods

 True, kind, necessary